Ali2231/Android-Super-Mario/README.md

 [Download .apk File](https://github.com/maheshkurmi/-Android-Super-Mario/blob/master/SuperMario.apk?raw=true)

-However, for installation you must be have checked the installation of apps from inknown sources.
+However, for installation you must have checked the installation of apps from unknown sources.
 For this, go to the settings, then go to the security and check the corresponding option.